MTA Maryland logo

 MTA Maryland Routes and Service

-Since 2017, MTA Maryland adapted a new route system known as the “BaltimoreLink” for the local and rapid routes to and within the City of Baltimore.
-Commuter express routes operate throughout the state of Baltimore, but do not use MTA Maryland branded buses.
-The MTA Maryland routes can be summarized as the following:
+Since 2017, MTA Maryland adapted a new route system known as the “BaltimoreLink” for the local and rapid routes to and within the City of Baltimore and Baltimore County.

 • LocalLink.
 These are neighborhood-centric local bus routes and can be identified as numbers from 21-39 and 51-95.
 The higher numbers (51-95) operate to the outskirts of the city, whereas the lower numbers (21-39) are crosstown routes.